dannygallardo/ai-case-study/README.md

 fueling model improvement is going to become in and of itself another supply chain bottleneck for the industry
 ```
 _Alexandr Wang on The Logan Bartlett Show_ [^5]

+The way in which Scale goes about solving these problems is through the Scale Data Engine[^6] that has different applications across industries.
+The data engine consist of RLFH (Reinforcement learning from human feedback), data labeling, and data curation.
+Through these tools, teams are
+able to have data annotated and tagged via experts, algorithms, and a suite of data management tools where in-house teams and their expertise can be
+leveraged to tag content.

 **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**